 Italy is almost always at the top of any art lover’s bucket list.
 You can visit the museums here and marvel at the works of Michelangelo, Da Vinci, Titian, and Caravaggio.

 Of course, we cannot overlook the food.
-Italian cuisine really doesn’t need any introductions.
+Italian cuisine doesn’t need any introduction.
 The specialties of the different Italian regions are something every visitor must experience.
 No meal here is complete without a bold serving of espresso or a glass of good house wine.

 Still looking for more information?
 Check out some of the most frequently asked questions (FAQs) regarding English teaching jobs in Italy below.